rkeiii/aws-mfa-v2/README.md

 [![codecov](https://codecov.io/gh/rkeiii/aws-mfa-v2/branch/master/graph/badge.svg?token=4NwTgvppDW)](https://codecov.io/gh/rkeiii/aws-mfa-v2)
 [![PyPI version](https://badge.fury.io/py/aws-mfa-v2.svg)](https://badge.fury.io/py/aws-mfa-v2)

 # Overview

 This package's purpose in life is to make it faster and easier to call [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
 It attempts to follow a
 [batteries included philosophy](https://www.quora.com/What-does-batteries-included-philosophy-mean).
 The 6 digit OATH tokens required for MFA authentication can either be provided directly via the --token argument or obtained automatically from a YubiKey by specifying the OATH credential in the `--yk-oath-credential argument`.
 The existing
 OATH credentials stored on your YubiKey can be found using the `ykman list` command assuming that you have the[YubiKey Manager CLI](https://github.com/Yubico/yubikey-manager) installed.

 # Installation

-Requires Python 3.6 or later and requirements from requirements.txt
+Requires Python 3.8 or later and uses Poetry for dependancy management

 ```
 pip install aws-mfa-v2
 pip install aws-mfa-v2[yubikey] # YubiKey support
 ```

 # Usage

 ```
 usage: aws-mfa [-h] [--mfa-profile MFA_PROFILE] [--token TOKEN]
                [--yk-oath-credential YK_OATH_CREDENTIAL] [--duration DURATION]